NavodPeiris/speechlib/library.md

-This library do speaker diarization, speaker recognition, transcription on a single wav file to provide a transcript with actual speaker names.
-This library will also return an array containing result information.
-This library also contain audio preprocessor functions.
+This library does speaker diarization, speaker recognition, and transcription on a single wav file to provide a transcript with actual speaker names.
+This library will also return an array containing result information. ⚙

+This library contains following audio preprocessing functions:

+1. convert mp3 to wav

+2. convert stereo wav file to mono

+3. re-encode the wav file to have 16-bit PCM encoding

+Transcriptor method takes 5 arguments.

+1. file to transcribe

+2. log_folder to store transcription

-Transcriptor takes 4 arguments. file to transcribe, log_folder, language used for transcribing, voices folder
+3. language used for transcribing

+4. model size ("tiny", "medium", or "large")

+5. voices_folder (contains speaker voice samples for speaker recognition)

-voices_folder should contain subfolders named with speaker names and their voice samples.
-This will be used for speaker recognition to identify speaker.
+voices_folder should contain subfolders named with speaker names.
+Each subfolder belongs to a speaker and it can contain many voice samples.
+This will be used for speaker recognition to identify the speaker.

-if voice_folder is not provided then speaker tags will be arbitrary.
+if voices_folder is not provided then speaker tags will be arbitrary.

-log_folder is to store final transcript as a text file.
+log_folder is to store the final transcript as a text file.

+transcript will also indicate the timeframe in seconds where each speaker speaks.

 ### Transcription example:

 ```
 from speechlib import Transcriptor

-file = "obama.wav"
+file = "obama1.wav"
-voice_folder = "voices"
+voices_folder = "voices"
 language = "english"
 log_folder = "logs"
+modelSize = "medium"

-transcriptor = Transcriptor(file, log_folder, language, voice_folder)
+transcriptor = Transcriptor(file, log_folder, language, modelSize, voices_folder)

 res = transcriptor.transcribe()

-print(res)

---> [["start", "end", "text", "speaker"], ["start", "end", "text", "speaker"]...]
+res --> [["start", "end", "text", "speaker"], ["start", "end", "text", "speaker"]...]
 ```

 start: starting time of speech